Team Community Coordinator

 Lac Seul First Nation

-The Team Community Coordinator will report to the Manager of Bringing Our Children Home Initiative.
+The Team Community Coordinator will report to the Director of Bringing Home Our Children Initiative.
 The Team Community Coordinator (TCC) is the advance contact of planned community visits.
-The priorities will be to confirm meeting with Chief and Council when the Team arrives; ensure a Council liaison is assigned; community liaison coordinator(s) are identified and selected; meeting facility is arranged; an elder is identified, meals and feasts are organized; local transportation and accommodation is arranged for the Team; and, financial requisitions and/or cheques are ready for each trip.
-The TCC will travel with the Director and Team to ensure arrangements are as prepared.
+The TCC will ensure a community liaison coordinator(s) and elders are identified.
+Local transportation and accommodation are arranged for the Team; and financial requisitions and/or cheques are ready for each trip.
+The TCC will travel with the Team to ensure arrangements are as prepared.

 Key Responsibilities are (but not limited to):

-- The TCC will travel with the Director of Operations and the Team on community visits to ensure arrangements made with the community are as confirmed.
-The TCC will provide a one-page outline for the Director and Team outlining events, locations and contacts.
+- The TCC will travel with the Team on community visits to ensure arrangements made with the community are as confirmed.
+The TCC will provide an outline for the Team outlining events, locations, and contacts.

-- The TCC will ensure and with the assistance of the Manager, arrange Team travel arrangements and secure accommodations.
+- The TCC will arrange Team travel arrangements and secure accommodation.

 - The TCC and community liaison will ensure meeting facility is arranged, meals and feast organized, elders are identified, community’s spiritual practice for opening and closing ceremonies is arranged.